How to Explore Magnetic Island in One Day?

 5. Rock wallabies

-If you have the opportunity to stay on Magnetic Island, Australia, for a several days – maybe even a week, that will allow you to explore many different sites on the island.
+If you can stay on Magnetic Island, Australia, for several days – maybe even a week, that will allow you to explore many different sites on the island.
 It may also be the case that you have just one day for Magnetic Island (since you also want to include a lot of other places on your Queensland (or even Australia) trip)!

 Will it then be possible to do Magnetic Island in just one day?
 Yes!
-If you plan well and stay overnight in Townsville before and after your Magnetic Island adventure, you will be able to do quite a few things on the island in just one day!
-It is unnecessary to say that the earlier you can leave Townsville in the morning – the more time you will be left with on your Magnetic Island day trip!
-So how can you make the most of Magnetic Island for a day?
+If you plan well and stay overnight in Townsville before and after your Magnetic Island adventure, you can do quite a few things on the island in just one day!
+It is unnecessary to say that the earlier you can leave Townsville in the morning – the more time you will have on your Magnetic Island day trip!
+So, how can you make the most of Magnetic Island for a day?

 The ferry ride is short – just 20 minutes.
 If you are there at the right time of the year, you may even be able to spot a migrating humpback whale or two during the crossing.